When people think of visiting Los Angeles, the theater isn’t exactly on the top of their lists.

 Thinking way outside the proscenium

 It’s all about thinking way outside the proscenium and not accepting the notion that big theater is not meant for Los Angeles.
-It will take the backing of theater-loving Los Angelenos with deep pockets to get the ball rolling.
-And there are plenty of them here.
+This vibrant city, known for its artistic diversity and cultural richness, deserves a theater scene that reflects the bold and innovative spirit of its residents.
+It will take the backing of theater-loving Los Angelenos with deep pockets, who are passionate about the arts and eager to invest in the future of live performance, to get the ball rolling.

 But mostly, what’s required is a change of perception.
 And that’s an even more difficult hurdle.
 Much like New York’s iconic “I love New York! campaign, L.A. theatre should have a multi-million dollar promotional campaign that will attract tourists from all over the world.
 TV spots should be bought with movie and TV stars extolling the greatness of L.A.
 Theater.
 Maybe a campaign like: